jhnwu3/BioNetGMMFit/README.md

 However should computational performance be a major concern, the non-docker program has only been compiled and tested on debian Linux based systems, specifically the latest version of Ubuntu.

-Keep in mind, should you still want to pursue this on Windows 10, there is a Windows Linux Subsystem that runs at a similar level of performance that you can enable in the operating system.
+Keep in mind, on Windows 10, there is a Windows Linux Subsystem that runs at a similar level of performance that you can enable in the operating system.
 A Youtube video I've found helpful to get Linux up and running on Windows can be found [here](https://www.youtube.com/watch?v=A0eqZujVfYU).
 This code has been tested successfully on Windows Linux Subsystem.
 This is arguably a simpler solution than going through the trouble of CMake to get this C++ code/program up and running on Windows.

 Mac's Unix based system should feasibly still work well with the BioNetGMMFit binary, but has been untested in this current iteration.

 ## Quickstart  <a name="qstrt"></a>

-There are two ways to get BioNetGMMFit up and running, one if you're on Ubuntu and need maximum performance, download the latest static binary, otherwise the preferred method is through docker.
+There are two ways to get BioNetGMMFit up and running, one if you're on Ubuntu and/or a Linux Based System and need maximum performance on an HPC, download the latest static binary from the static binary section, otherwise the preferred method is through docker.

 To quickly get started with one of the simulated examples, do:

 ### Docker  <a name="docker"></a>
-Should the quickstart statically compiled executable in the repository fail to run, there is a docker image that can be easily pulled and run on any operating system from [here](https://hub.docker.com/r/jhnwu3/bngmm).
+There is a docker image that can be easily pulled and run on any operating system from [here](https://hub.docker.com/r/jhnwu3/bngmm).

 1. Install docker [here](https://docs.docker.com/get-docker/)